ZhenyingZhu/StudyNotes/SystemDesign.md

 - A hash/Merkle tree: non-leaf node has hash for all child nodes.
 Used for verify contents of large data structures.
 - anti-entropy protocol: keep replica in sync. comparing each piece of data on replicas and updating.

+System architecture

+- Decentralized: A coordinator can be any node acts as a proxy between client and the service

 ## System Design Interview The Big Archive

 ### Data base isolation level